Master of Science in Physician Assistant Studies

 Why Get an MS in Physician Assistant Studies From Clarkson?

 Studying to be a physician assistant (PA) is a demanding educational experience that leads to an outstanding career.
-At Clarkson, you'll develop the professionalism, medical knowledge and clinical skills needed to provide comprehensive care to diverse populations in a variety of clinical settings.
-The majority of your rotations will be one-on-one clinical experiences in hospitals that are recruiting PAs, with many of them in underserved areas.
+At Clarkson, you'll develop the professionalism, medical knowledge, and clinical skills needed to provide comprehensive care to diverse populations in a variety of clinical settings.
+The majority of your rotations will be one-on-one clinical experiences in hospitals actively recruiting PAs, with a significant focus on underserved areas.

-Our PA program has a small class size, which allows for more individualized attention and support.
-Our faculty members have a variety of clinical backgrounds, as do the local healthcare providers we utilize for rotations and as guest speakers.
-We utilize clinical sites in St. Lawrence and surrounding counties, as well as distant sites.
+Our PA program features a small class size, fostering more individualized attention and support which contributes to a low attrition rate.
+Our faculty members bring diverse clinical backgrounds, complemented by local healthcare providers who serve as rotation sites and guest speakers.
+Clinical training sites span across St. Lawrence and surrounding counties, as well as distant locations.

-Our graduating classes of 2021, 2022, and 2023 had a 100-percent pass rate on their board exam.
-Overall, our program boasts an average five-year first-time average pass rate for the Physician Assistant National Certifying Examination (PANCE) of 95 percent, above the national average of 93 percent.
+Furthermore, our recent graduating classes—2021, 2022, 2023, and 2024—achieved a remarkable 100 percent pass rate on their board exam.
+Overall, our program maintains a five-year first-time average pass rate for the Physician Assistant National Certifying Examination (PANCE) of 97 percent, exceeding the national average of 92 percent.

 What You'll Learn

-The MS in Physician Assistant Studies degree program consists of 82 credit hours divided into three phases that span 28 consecutive months:
+The MS in Physician Assistant Studies degree program at Clarkson University spans 82 credit hours over 28 consecutive months, divided into three distinct phases:

-• The summative phase consists of one month and consists of evaluation and preparation for the future as a graduated physician assistant.
+• Summative Phase: The program concludes with a one-month summative phase, focusing on evaluation and preparation for the transition into professional practice as a graduated physician assistant.

 Students are not required to provide or solicit clinical sites or preceptors.
 (Standard A3.03)